Skip to main content

 .Build();

-// wait for manual trigger to apply the new settings
+// Wait for a manual trigger to apply new settings

 Console.ReadLine();